The Delicious Spoon

 Pretty In Pink Overnight Chia Pudding

-This Pretty in Pink Overnight Chia Pudding is given a pink colour by the beetroot powder and makes a healthy and filling breakfast or snack!
+This Pretty in Pink Overnight Chia Pudding is given a pink colour by the beetroot powder and makes a delicious and filling breakfast or snack!

 Equipment